 Historically, advertisers have been able to customize reporting to reflect results outside of the standard attribution window, going up to 28-day click and 28-day view.

 With the change to 7-day Click Attribution is one way Meta gives credit to an ad for a conversion.
 Credit will be given to an ad when someone clicks your ad within a specified number of days of clicking.
 Click Attribution options include 1-day click, 7-day click, and 28-day click, the last being only available for reporting.
 More by default, the following windows will be deprecated:

 - 28-day click

 - 7-day view

-While 7-day click attribution will be the default for both How you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action. and reporting, advertisers will be able to customize either by using the following windows:
+While 7-day click attribution will be the default for both The Performance Goal is chosen within the ad set and determines optimization and delivery.
+How you optimize impacts who sees your ad.
+Meta will show your ad to people most likely to perform your desired action.
+More and reporting, advertisers will be able to customize either by using the following windows: